 - (a) To the extent practicable, all streets shall be interconnected.
 Cul-de-sacs shall not be used unless the topography of the land does not allow a design that would make an interconnecting street practicable.
-(AMENDED 9/16/97; 9/28/99) - (b) All permanent dead-end streets [as opposed to temporary dead-end streets, see subsection 15-214(d)] shall be developed as cul-de-sacs in accordance with the standards set forth in subsection (c), unless construction of such cul-de-sacs is not reasonably possible given such factors as steep slopes or right-of-way limitations.
+(AMENDED 09/16/97; 09/28/99) - (b) All permanent dead-end streets [as opposed to temporary dead-end streets, see subsection 15-214(d)] shall be developed as cul-de-sacs in accordance with the standards set forth in subsection (c), unless construction of such cul-de-sacs is not reasonably possible given such factors as steep slopes or right-of-way limitations.
 Under such circumstances, the town may approve alternative designs that will provide a safe and convenient means for vehicular traffic to turn around (alternatives are suggested in Appendix C, Standard Drawing No. 19).
 Except where no other practicable alternative is available, such streets may not extend more than 550 feet (measured to the center of the turn-around).
-(AMENDED 9/27/94, 9/16/97) - curb and gutter or a radius of 52 feet if constructed with curb and gutter.
+(AMENDED 09/27/94, 09/16/97) - (c) The right-of-way of a cul-de-sac shall have a radius of 60 feet if constructed without curb and gutter or a radius of 52 feet if constructed with curb and gutter.
 The radius of the paved portion of the turn-around for streets constructed without curb and gutter shall be 42' (measured to the outer edge of pavement) and for streets constructed with curb and gutter shall be 44.5' (measured to the back of the outer curb).
-If a developer chooses to provide an unpaved center island in the culde-sac, the island shall be landscaped and shall not be dedicated to the public; it shall remain under the ownership and control of the developer (or the developer's successor) or a homeowners association or similar organization that satisfies the criteria established in Section 15-201.
-Cul-desacs containing center islands shall have a minimum pavement width of 18 feet if constructed without curb and gutter or 20 feet if constructed with curb and gutter (measured from inner edge of pavement to face of curb).
+If a developer chooses to provide an unpaved center island in the cul-de-sac, the island shall be landscaped and shall not be dedicated to the public; it shall remain under the ownership and control of the developer (or his successor) or a homeowners association or similar organization that satisfies the criteria established in Section 15-201.
+Cul-de-sacs containing center islands shall have a minimum pavement width of 18 feet if constructed without curb and gutter or 20 feet if constructed with curb and gutter (measured from inner edge of pavement to face of curb).
 Mountable 45° curbing shall be installed around the island in accordance with Town of Carrboro design specifications.
 Minimum design and construction specifications for cul-de-sacs are set forth in Appendix C.

 Asymmetrical cul-de-sacs may be allowed with the approval of the public works director, town engineer, fire chief, and the applicable permit issuing authorities.
-(AMENDED 2/20/90; 8/08/95; 9/16/97)
+(AMENDED 2/20/90; 08/08/95; 09/16/97)